matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **Q34: The following operations are ordered from fastest to slowest:**

+- Fastest to slowest:
-- Reading 1 MB from RAM `<` Reading 1 MB from SSD `<`  Transferring 1 MB over Network `<` Douing an Inter-Continental Round Trip.
+  - Reading 1 MB from RAM.
+  - Reading 1 MB from SSD.
+  - Transferring 1 MB over Network.
+  - Doing an Inter-Continental Round Trip.

 **Q35: An asynchronous MapReduce job would likely be used to (check all that apply):**

 - Aggregate North-American YouTube-channel view counts.
-- Find the most commonly-occuring errors in a web application.
+- Find the most commonly-occurring errors in a web application.

 **Q36: The following are properties of peer-to-peer systems (check all that apply):**